 Look at the paths you’ll commonly take through the home.
-If you have to turn a lot of corners the traffic will not flow as well.
+If you have to turn a lot of corners, the traffic will not flow as well.
 How wide are the hallways and stairways?
-Wider hallways and stairways are more comfortable and easier to use.
+Wider hallways and stairs are more comfortable and easier to use.

-Also look at the room relationships and how they will affect traffic.
+Also, look at the room relationships and how they will affect traffic.
 For example can you carry groceries from the garage to the kitchen without having to go through other rooms?
-Can you easily access a bathroom from any bedroom?
+Can you readily access a bathroom from any bedroom?

-Can guests easily access the back yard without having to go all thethrough the home?
+Can guests easily access the back yard without having to go all the way through the home?
 Can you get to the most commonly used rooms without having to go through the kitchen?

 7. Exterior Views:

-If you have attractive views then you should consider what rooms you’d like to see those views.
-A plan with rooms at angles or rooms clustered around the view may allow more rooms to take advantage of a nice view.
+If you have beautiful views, then you should consider what rooms you’d like to see those scenes.
+A plan with rooms at angles or rooms clustered around the view may allow more rooms to take advantage of a pleasant view.
 Keep in mind you can often change the window sizes of the rear elevation to suit your needs.

 8. Outdoor Living Space:

-Sometimes a home with rooms that extend out from the home’s main shape can create desirable outdoor spaces.
-For example if you want a more private deck in the back yard then you may want rooms that extend out from the home to help create a more private deck.
+Sometimes a home with rooms that extend out from the home’s primary shape can create desirable outdoor spaces.
+For example, if you want a more private deck in the back yard then you may want rooms that extend out from the home to help create a more private deck.